hoddmimes/ICEMail/README.md

+The ICE is an abbrivation for
+- **I**: Interrelated
+- **C**: Connectivity
+- **E**: Engagement

+_**Interconnectedness**_, the concept that all phenomena arise in dependence on conditions and are interconnected.
+This emphasizes that every event is part of a larger web of cause and effect, giving it significance in the broader context of life.
+This also in my in line with my foundational beliefs of being a _Causal Determinist_

+_That was about the project name_ :smile:

+---

 I have a very first version of the solution up and running for testing on koxnan.com.
 You might be able to try it out on https://www.koxnan.com/index.html

 _That is all folk!_